mtepenner/arduino-blackout-lightstrip/README.md

    * **22 AWG Solid Core Wire:** For connecting the logic pins on the breadboard or directly to the ESP32.
    * *Link:* [Primary Wire Spools (Amazon)](https://www.amazon.com/s?k=16+awg+silicone+wire)

-## Here are the step-by-step soldering instructions for assembling the 12V Automated Battery Backup Lighting System.
+## Wiring Instructions

-### **1. Preparing the Power Circuit (12V High-Current Side)**
+### **1. Preparing the Power Circuit (12V High-Current & Logic Power)**
 * Use 16 AWG or 14 AWG wire for all high-current 12V power runs.
 * Solder the 10A to 15A inline blade fuse holder directly to the wire connecting to the positive terminal of the 12V battery.
-* Solder the output wire of the inline fuse holder directly to the positive wire of the 12V flexible LED strips.
+* Split the output of the inline fuse into two paths:
+  * **Path A (Lights):** Solder directly to the positive wire of the 12V flexible LED strips.
+  * **Path B (ESP32 Power):** Solder a 22 AWG solid core wire to the `VIN` pin on the Arduino Nano ESP32. *(This critical step ensures the microcontroller remains powered by the battery when the grid fails).*

 ### **2. Assembling the Grid Monitor (Voltage Divider)**
 * Cut one end off a sacrificial USB cable and strip the shielding to expose the 5V and Ground wires.
 * Create a voltage divider by soldering the 10kΩ and 20kΩ resistors together to step the 5V signal down to 3.3V.
 * Solder the 5V wire from the USB cable to the input of the voltage divider.
 * Connect and solder a 22 AWG solid core wire to the 3.3V center of your voltage divider.
-* Solder the other end of this 22 AWG wire to Pin 2 (`GRID_MONITOR_PIN`) on the Arduino Nano ESP32.
+* Solder the other end of this 22 AWG wire to Pin 2 (`GRID_MONITOR_PIN`) on the ESP32.

-### **3. Assembling the Control Circuit (MOSFET)**
+### **3. Assembling the Control Circuit (Logic Level Shifter & MOSFET)**
+* *Note: A 3.3V to 5V Logic Level Shifter is added here to step up the ESP32's signal, ensuring the MOSFET fully saturates to handle the high current of the LED strips safely.*
+* Wire the **Low Voltage (LV)** side of the Logic Level Shifter to the ESP32's `3.3V` pin, and the **High Voltage (HV)** side to the ESP32's `5V` output pin (which regulates the 12V `VIN` down to 5V).
+* Solder a 22 AWG solid core wire from Pin 3 (`MOSFET_GATE_PIN`) on the ESP32 to the input channel on the LV side of the shifter.
 * Position your IRLZ44N Logic-Level N-Channel MOSFET.
 * Solder a 10kΩ pull-down resistor directly between the MOSFET Gate and the system ground.
-* Solder a 22 AWG solid core wire from the MOSFET Gate to Pin 3 (`MOSFET_GATE_PIN`) on the ESP32.
+* Solder a wire from the output channel on the HV side of the shifter to the MOSFET Gate.
 * Solder the negative wire of the LED strips to the MOSFET Drain.
 * Solder the MOSFET Source to the system ground.

 ### **4. Final Grounding & Safety Checks**
-* Ensure that the ESP32 ground, USB cable ground, and MOSFET Source are all connected together to form a common system ground.
+* Ensure that the ESP32 ground, Logic Level Shifter grounds, USB cable ground, and MOSFET Source are all connected together to form a common system ground.
-* Verify that the 12V high-power rail and the 3.3V logic rail remain completely separated to ensure safe operation.
+* Verify that the 12V high-power rail and the 3.3V/5V logic rails remain completely separated to ensure safe operation.

 ## High-Level Wiring Reminder
 * Keep the **12V High-Power Rail** separated from the **3.3V Logic Rail**.